St. Lucie Public Schools host vaccine clinics for students, community residents

 The clinics will continue throughout the rest of this week.

-On Tuesday, clinics will be at Fort Pierce Westwood Academy from 1 p.m. to 7 p.m. and Lincoln Park Academy from 10 a.m. to 6 p.m.
+Clinics will be at Fort Pierce Westwood Academy from 1 p.m. to 7 p.m.
+Tuesday and Lincoln Park Academy from 10 a.m. to 6 p.m.
+Tuesday

-On Wednesday, the final clinic will be at Treasure Coast High School from 1 p.m. to 7 p.m.
+The final clinic will be at Treasure Coast High School from 1 p.m. to 7 p.m.
+Wednesday.

 Those who receive their first shot at one of the clinics will return to the same site to receive their second shot when due.